smartcontractkit/solana-stablecoin-workshop/INSTRUCTIONS.md

 # The file is organized by deployment phases:
 # - PHASE 1: Oracle Program Deployment (partially pre-filled, requires DATASTREAMS credentials from instructor)
 # - PHASE 2: Stablecoin Program Deployment (to be filled along the way)
-# - PHASE 3: CCIP Integration (to be filled along the way)
+# - PHASE 3: CCIP Integration (Solana Side) (to be filled along the way)
 # - PHASE 4: Ethereum Side Deployment (to be filled along the way)
+# - PHASE 5: Complete Cross-Chain Configuration (to be filled along the way)
+# - PHASE 6: Testing and Token Operations (to be filled along the way)
+# - PHASE 7: Execute Cross-Chain Transfer (to be filled along the way)
 ```

 ### Step 0.4: Important .env File Notes